nenxuto/crispy-broccoli/README.md

 # crispy-broccoli

-A playful single-binary Go CLI program demonstrating a tiny Bubble Tea TUI.

-Overview

-- On start the program prints a small broccoli ASCII-art banner.
-- It then displays a menu with three choices:
-  - Enter Text
-  - Goof off
+# crispy-broccoli

+A focused command-line helper that scans a selected file for a specific binary pattern and extracts embedded strings from PE (Portable Executable) files.

+At startup the program prints a decorative ASCII "broccoli" header and presents a minimal interactive menu (single item: "Pick a File").
+Use the file picker to select a binary, and the program will search its bytes for a particular instruction pattern, compute the referenced string address, and print any extracted strings.

+What it does

+- Prints an ASCII-art header on start.
+- Presents a single-menu UI: "Pick a File".
-  - Act a Fool
+- When you pick a file the program:

-Controls
+  - Reads the file bytes.
+  - Scans for a specific 17-byte instruction pattern (the program looks for opcodes matching a heuristic pattern used to locate embedded strings).
+  - For each match it converts the file offset to an RVA/VA using the PE sections and the ImageBase, reads a displacement and length from nearby bytes, and extracts the target string bytes.
+  - Prints any found strings to stdout.
+If none are found it prints "No Broccoli detected.".

+Keybindings and navigation

-- Navigate with the arrow keys or `j`/`k`.
+- Arrow keys or `j`/`k` to move (menu has one item).
-- Press Enter to select an option.
+- Enter to select the highlighted menu entry.
-- Press Esc or Ctrl+C to quit.
+- Esc or Ctrl+C to quit.

-Behavior

-- Enter Text: opens a text-input UI (Bubbles textinput) prompting you to "Enter some important text".
-After pressing Enter the program prints the entered text and briefly pauses.
-- Goof off: prints "You chose to goof off!" and sleeps for 2 seconds, then exits.
-- Act a Fool: prints "You chose to act a fool!" and sleeps for 2 seconds, then exits.
+Typical output

+- If matches are found the program will print lines like:

+  String: <extracted-bytes-as-text>

+- If no matches are found you'll see:

+  No Broccoli detected.

 Usage

-Module-aware (recommended):

-1. Download dependencies:
+1. Ensure you have Go installed (the repo uses Go modules).

+2. Download dependencies and tidy the module:

   go mod tidy

-2. Run the program:
+3. Run the program:

   go run Main/main.go

-3. Build a binary:
+4. Build a binary:

   go build -o bin/crispy-broccoli Main/main.go

-Example session

-1. Start the program:

-	go run Main/main.go

-2. Choose "Enter Text", type some text (e.g. "Hello world") and press Enter.
-3. The program will print the text you entered and then exit.
+Module

+This repository uses Go modules.
+Module path (see `go.mod`): `github.com/nenxuto/crispy-broccoli`.

 Notes for contributors

-- Source: `Main/main.go` (menu, text-input flow) and `Main/taro.go` (a secondary example file; excluded from normal builds with the `example` build tag).
-- Module path: `github.com/nenxuto/crispy-broccoli` (see `go.mod`).
-- To run files excluded by build tags use `-tags=example` with `go run` or `go build`.
+- Main logic is implemented in `Main/main.go`.
+- The program uses the Bubbles filepicker component to let the user choose a file interactively.
+- The PE parsing uses `debug/pe` to map file offsets to RVAs/virtual addresses; the code handles 64-bit Optional Header (`OptionalHeader64`).
+- The byte-pattern search is a heuristic for locating instructions that reference embedded strings; review and adjust the pattern if you need to target different compilers/optimizations.

+Safety & privacy

+- The program only reads local files selected by the user and prints extracted strings — it does not transmit data over the network.

+Next steps (optional)

+- Add a command-line mode to process files non-interactively (e.g., `crispy-broccoli scan <path>`).
+- Add unit tests for the parsing helpers (`fileOffsetToRVA`, `vaToFileOffset`, `readDisplacement`).
-If you want, I can add a small GitHub Actions workflow to automatically run `go build` on pushes/PRs, or expand this README with a CONTRIBUTING guide.
+- Add a small CI workflow to run `go build` on pushes/PRs.

+If you want any of the next steps implemented, tell me which and I will add them.